Wild Nourishment for Ramadan – Part 2

 Nettle (Urtica dioica)

-Don’t be deceived by this stinging friend – she is actually quite generous, with significant amounts of iron, potassium, calcium, zinc, manganese and vitamins A, C and D. She is renowned for her blood-building qualities!
+Don’t be deceived by this stinging friend – she is actually quite generous, with significant amounts of iron, zinc, magnesium, calcium, potassium, vitamins A, C and D. She is renowned for her blood-building qualities!

 Be sure to wear gloves when harvesting, and pick the top few leaves of the plant.